Ghasak/CPP_APIs/docs/pointers_and_references/p09_pointer_more_insight.md

    will point to the second element in the array, which is the value `400`.
 --------------------------------------------------
 2. Dereferencing the double pointer:
-Double dereferencing it will giev us the first value which is `100`
+Double dereferencing it will give us the first value which is `100`

 *(my_array) --> `100`
 --------------------------------------------------